mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/sns.md

 - Pub/Sub model
 - The event produces only sends messages to one SNS topic
-- Each subscriber to the topic will get all the messages be default (we can filter them, if we want)
+- Each subscriber to the topic will get all the messages by default (we can filter them, if we want)
 - We can have up to 10 million subscribers per topic
-- We cave up to 100K topics
+- We can have up to 100K topics
 - Subscribers to the topic can be:
     - SQS
     - HTTP/HTTPS